-- 37. The field umpire shall blow his whistle and give a free kick against a player who: - - (i) Encroaches within the circle mentioned in Law No. 2, when the field umpire is in the act of bouncing the ball in such circle. - (ii) When kicking off from a behind, kicks the ball out of bounds without its having been touched; the free to be given at the spot where the ball went out of bounds. - (iii) Unduly interferes with an umpire who is bouncing the ball. - (iv) Wilfully wastes time; the free to be given to the nearest opponent. - (v) While being held by an opponent, and being in possession of the ball, does not at once kick, or handball or drop the ball, the free to be given to the player who holds him. - (vi) Deliberately holds back or throws an opponent after that opponent has dropped or kicked or handballed the ball. - (vii) Lays on or over the ball with any part of his body, and still retains possession of it while being held by an opponent. - (viii) Kicks or forces the ball out of bounds without its being touched by another player, or takes the ball out of bounds, the free to be given to the nearest opponent.
-If the field umpire is in doubt, he shall direct the boundary umpire to immediately throw the ball in over his head towards the centre of the field to a distance of between 5 and 20 yards.
-If the field umpire is in doubt when the ball goes cut of bounds within 20 yards of either behind post the boundary umpire shall throw the ball in not more than 10 yards.
-In all cases of the ball being thrown in from the boundary, the height of the throw in shall not be less than 10 feet. - (viii (a) ) Interferes with an opponent before the boundary umpire has thrown the ball into play or when the ball is about to be or is being thrown in from the boundary line. - (ix) Throws or hands the ball to another player while the ball is in play, the free to be given to the nearest opponent.
-When the ball has not been handballed fairly, the field umpire shall award a free kick for throwing. - (x) Trips, hacks, rabbits, or slings an opponent, or strikes an opponent with either fist or elbow, or deliberately with the knee. - (xi) Catches hold of an opponent below the knees. - (xii) Charges an opponent. - (xiii) Pushes an opponent from behind in any way, except as provided in Law No. 38 (vi).
+- 37. The field umpire shall blow his whistle and give a free kick against a player who: - - (i) Encroaches within the circle mentioned in Law No. 2, when the field umpire is in the act of bouncing the ball in such circle. - (ii) When kicking off from a behind, kicks the ball out of bounds without its having been touched; the free to be given at the spot where the ball went out of bounds. - (iii) Unduly interferes with an umpire who is bouncing the ball. - (iv) Wilfully wastes time; the free to be given to the nearest opponent. - (v) While being held by an opponent, and being in possession of the ball, does not at once kick or handball the ball, the free to be given to the player who holds him. - (vi) Deliberately holds back or throws an opponent after that opponent has dropped or kicked or handballed the ball. - (vii) Lays on or over the ball with any part of his body, and still retains possession of it while being held by an opponent. - (viii) Wilfully kicks or forces the ball out of bounds without its being touched by another player, the free to be given to the nearest opponent.
+In all other cases of the ball being kicked, forced or taken out of bounds he shall direct the boundary umpire to immediately throw the ball in over his head toward, the centre of the field to a distance of between 10 and 15 yards and not less than 10 feet high.

-- (xiv) Pushes an opponent in the face. - (xv) Pushes an opponent who is in the air for a mark. - (xvi) Pushes in the chest, side or shoulder, an opponent who is standing still, when the ball is more than five yards away. - (xvii) A player receiving a free kick when the ball is kicked or forced out of bounds, and not kicking it into the playing arena, a free kick shall be given to the nearest player of the opposing side.
+- (viii (a)) Interferes with an opponent before the boundary umpire has thrown the ball into play or when the ball is about to be or is being thrown in from the boundary line. - (ix) Throws or hands the ball to another player while the ball is in play, the free to be given to the nearest opponent.
+When the ball has not been handballed fairly, the field umpire shall award a free kick for throwing. - (x) Trips, hacks, rabbits, or slings an opponent, or strikes an opponent with either fist or elbow, or deliberately with the knee. - (xi) Catches hold of an opponent below the knees. - (xii) Charges an opponent. - (xiii) Pushes an opponent from behind in any way, except as provided in Law No. 38 (vi). - (xiv) Pushes an opponent in the face. - (xv) Pushes an opponent who is in the air for a mark. - (xvi) Pushes in the chest, side or shoulder, an opponent who is standing still, when the ball is more than five yards away.